AdamSobieski/Narratology/README.md

 }
 ```

-Perhaps, instead of one event being processed at a time, a set of events could be processed at a time.
+Perhaps, instead of one event being processed at a time, sets of events could be processed at a time.

 ```cs
 public partial interface IReader : ISituationModeler, IInterpreter<IEnumerable<IEvent>>